CATechnologiesTest/arete/README.md

 specified working memory elements, run rules until no more will fire and then return a map of wme types to sequences of wmes.

+## Background
+This engine was originally created to help with translating between different container orchestration formats (Kubernetes and Docker Compose).
+Both formats were changing rapidly and they don't have particularly similar structures.
+Rules made it easy to express global constraints and to avoid a lot of complicated and fragile navigation code.
+Though there are multiple Java-based rule engines, they are quite heavyweight, and are mostly oriented more toward expressing business rules than just providing an additional programming paradigm.
+The only Clojure engine we found
+[Clara Rules](http://www.clara-rules.org/) is a great tool but is aimed at different use cases.
+It shares with this engine, however, the advantage that rules can be expressed directly in a Clojure program without any new, separate language that needs to be parsed.

+Since this engine was used for translation (and not, say, cluster management) there is not much support built in for having an engine instance run forever while taking new inputs and processing them.
+It would actually be relatively easy to do and will probably happen at some point if there's interest.

 ## Install
 The Arete engine is available from clojars as `[arete "0.6.0"]` or simply download the repo, install leiningen if necessary, and run `lein